-- 22.1 Our staff receive appropriate safeguarding and child protection training which is regularly updated.
-In addition, all staff receive safeguarding and child protection updates on a regular basis to ensure they are up to date and empowered to provide exceptional safeguarding to our pupils. - 22.2 New staff, volunteers receive a briefing during their induction which covers this Child Protection and Safeguarding policy and our staff Code of Conduct policy, how to report and record concerns and information about our Designated Safeguarding Lead and deputy DSLs. - 22.3 Our governors/trustees receive appropriate safeguarding and child protection (including online) training at induction which equips them with the knowledge to provide strategic challenge to test and assure themselves that there is an effective whole trust approach to safeguarding.
+- 22.1 Our staff receive appropriate safeguarding and child protection training (including online safety and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) which is regularly updated.
+In addition, all staff receive safeguarding and child protection updates on a regular basis to ensure they are up to date and empowered to provide exceptional safeguarding to our pupils. - 22.2 New staff, volunteers receive a briefing during their induction which covers this Child Protection and Safeguarding policy and our staff Code of Conduct policy, how to report and record concerns and information about our Designated Safeguarding Lead and deputy DSLs. - 22.3 Our governors/trustees receive appropriate safeguarding and child protection (including online safety and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) training at induction which equips them with the knowledge to provide strategic challenge to test and assure themselves that there is an effective whole trust approach to safeguarding.
 This training is updated at least annually. - 22.4 Our safeguarding trustee & safeguarding committee members receive additional training to empower them to support and challenge the Trust Lead for safeguarding and support the delivery of high quality safeguarding across the trust.